How to Create Notion Investment Tracker: Stocks, Crypto & More!

 Current Price

-we can add those as well.
+you can add those as well.

 https://financialmodelingprep.com/api/v3/quote/AAPL,META,GOOG?apikey=****************